mohitagr18/plant_pest_detector/README.md

 Agricultural Assistant is an intelligent web application that helps gardeners identify plant pests and diseases through image recognition, then provides personalized treatment recommendations based on local weather conditions, soil types, and severity levels.

-The application uses **agentic AI architecture** powered by Google Gemini 2.0 Flash, where the AI autonomously decides when to call tools for weather data, soil information, and product recommendations to generate comprehensive treatment plans.
+The application uses **agentic AI architecture** powered by Google Gemini 2.5 Flash, where the AI autonomously decides when to call tools for weather data, soil information, and product recommendations to generate comprehensive treatment plans.
+The system also implements **Model Context Protocol (MCP)** standards, allowing the agricultural tools to be exposed to external AI clients like Claude Desktop for broader ecosystem integration.

 ### Why This Project?

 - **Problem:** Home gardeners often struggle to identify pests/diseases and find appropriate treatments quickly
 - **Solution:** Instant AI-powered diagnosis with location-specific recommendations
-- **Innovation:** Agentic AI that integrates multiple data sources automatically
+- **Innovation:** Agentic AI that integrates multiple data sources automatically with MCP compatibility for tool sharing

 ---